BrendaEgeland/rwrsr_demo/README.md

 * Add the `app/javascripts/store` folder to set up the store.
 Note we are including thunk and the Chrome Redux extension.
 * Wire up the Provider for Redux to our root component, `app/javascripts/packs/hello_react.jsx`.
 The page should now load as it did before.

+Now put the parts together:
+* Create a container `app/javascripts/containers/HelloApp.js` for the Hello component that can connect our store and actions to the component.
+* In the `hello_react.js` pack, call `HelloApp` instead of `Hello` and no longer pass a prop, since we'll get that from the store.
+* Add an input field to the Hello component and update the store every time it changes.